 Do they get grouchy when you are happy?
 Or ignore you when you are angry, depressed or upset?
 Even worse, do they become aggressive or nasty when you feel vulnerable, hurt or sad.

 Emotional aggression can take many forms.
 A person taking out their moods out on you (positive or negative), insisting you obey them because they are angry, blaming you for their negative emotions, becoming upset and angry about your emotions or expecting you to take responsibility for resolving their negative emotions are all forms of emotional aggression.

-After years of research trying to resolve the never ending conflict that Steve and I once lived through, I was finally directed to information which helped me understand that the emotional abuse was a symptom of our Narcissistic / Codependent Marriage . . .”
+After years of research trying to resolve the never ending conflict that Steve and I once lived through, I was finally directed to information which helped me understand that his lack of empathy was a symptom of our Narcissistic / Codependent Marriage . . .”

-Like all forms of passive or covert aggression, emotional passive aggression can also take many forms.
-These can include many forms of emotional manipulation, such as working to make someone feel an emotional debt towards you or a person being dismissive of your feelings or right to feel the way you do.
-A person who is emotionally passive aggressive may expect that you should drop everything to ‘cheer them up’ every time they are depressed. angry, sad or upset.
+Emotional passive aggression can also take many forms.
+These can include numerous forms of emotional manipulation, such as working to make someone feel an emotional debt towards you or a person being dismissive of your feelings or saying you are wrong to feel the way you do.
+A person who is emotionally passive aggressive may expect you to drop everything to ‘cheer them up’ every time they are depressed. angry, sad or upset.

 Like all forms of aggression, emotional aggression can be destructive to a person’s health and vitality and may damage their confidence, relationships and mental health.

 Why do People Inflict Emotional Abuse on People they Love?

 Emotions are powerful and if you don’t know what they are signaling they can be hard to manage and understand.

 If person was expected to ‘emotionally caretake’ their parents growing up, once they have a family of their own it may feel natural to expect that their spouse and children should now ‘emotionally caretake’ them.

 Natural as this may feel, being made to feel responsible for your mother or father’s moods and emotions is a form of emotional aggression.